benbenolson/jetson-benchmarking/README.md

 ## Closing Thoughts
 The application runs much faster without having to display the image to the screen, so I think there must be something wrong with my Xlib code.
 Either that, or raw Xlib is just extremely slow regardless.
+To fix this, significant work would be needed, and displayimage.c would have to be replaced with something hardware-accelerated, like some OpenGL code.
+This is something that I will likely add at some point.